dtao/todo-backend-express/README.md

 # todo-backend-express

-This is an implementation of [Pete Hodgson's](https://github.com/moredip) [Todo-Backend](http://todo-backend.thepete.net/) API spec, using Node.js and the Express framework.
+This is an implementation of [moredip's](https://github.com/moredip) [Todo-Backend](http://todo-backend.thepete.net/) API spec, using Node.js and the Express framework.

 Unlike the example [Sinatra implementation](https://github.com/moredip/todo-backend-sinatra), this one does not "cheat"; it saves TODOs in a PostgreSQL database.